Document name

 Section detail

-1. The Workers’ Compensation Act, 2013 (the “Act”) requires the Workers’ Compensation Board (WCB) to maintain an Injury Fund sufficient to finance its activities and other obligations under the Act.
-Therefore, WCB has established a funding policy that provides direction for the management of the revenue necessary to fulfil these obligations (Sections 114, 115, 116).
+1. The Workers’ Compensation Act, 2013 (the “Act”) requires the Workers’ Compensation Board (WCB) to maintain a fund (the Injury Fund) sufficient to finance its activities and other obligations under the Act (sections 114, 115, 116).
+WCB has established this policy to govern and direct the sustainable management of the Injury Fund.

-2. While the Act clearly states that the WCB is to be fully funded at all times, the level of the Injury Fund and any reserves is to be left to the discretion of the Board Members.
+3. While the Act clearly states that the WCB is to be fully funded at all times, the level of the Injury Fund and any reserves is left at the discretion of the Board Members.

-4. The administration and management of WCB investment funds is determined through WCB’s Statement of Investment Policies and Goals (SIP&G) (ADM POL 02/2017).
+4. The administration and management of WCB investment funds is determined through WCB’s Statement of Investment Policies and Goals (SIP&G).

-6. The WCB will review the Funding Policy prior to significant changes to accounting standards.
+6. The WCB will review the Sufficiency Policy prior to significant changes to accounting standards.

 POLICY